-Things to do in Matsumoto
+Best Things to do in Matsumoto

-We continued our 14 day Japan itinerary in Matsumoto.
+We continued our 14-day Japan itinerary in Matsumoto.

-We opted for the castle in Matsumoto as it is one of few remaining original castles.
+We opted for the castle in Matsumoto as it is one of the few remaining original castles.
 Most other castles you will see are reconstructions.

-Where to stay in Matsumoto
+Where to Stay in Matsumoto

 Day 4-5: Yudanaka

-Things to do in Yudanaka
+Best Things to Do in Yudanaka

 We visited the snow monkeys and, just like the monkeys, we also took some time ourselves to relax in one of the many local onsens.

 We spend about half a day with the monkeys.
 Not because the park was that big, but it was very cute to see the monkey’s doing their thing.